MSW Degree at at Glance

 Social workers are found in many settings, including hospitals, senior centers, schools, and courtrooms.
 You will also find them in adoption centers, correctional facilities, mental health clinics, and government agencies.
 There are dozens of social work careers—and you can work in nearly all of them with an MSW.

-The types of careers in social work are categorized in direct practice, clinical practice, and macro.
+The types of careers in social work are categorized into direct practice, clinical practice, and macro.
 Clinical and direct practice jobs involve working one-on-one with patients.
 They might include positions such as:

 More and more, social workers are finding that their knowledge and skill sets can be used in non-traditional settings.
 Examples of some unexpected job openings for social workers include:

-- Employee Assistance Program Regional Manager (United Airlines)
+• Employee Assistance Program Regional Manager for a major airline.

-- Community Outreach and Corporate Philanthropy Manager (Twitter)
+• Community Outreach and Corporate Philanthropy Manager at a social media company.

-- Equal Employment and Alternative Dispute Resolution Manager (Department of the Treasury)
+• Equal Employment and Alternative Dispute Resolution Manager for a federal government agency.

 How Long Does It Take to Get an MSW?